thomasklemm/tweetbox/README.md

   * Link up the project to a great development domain with pow and powder: `powder link`
   * Point your browser to the domain powder presented you with: `http://myapp.dev` and see if everything is working.
   * Improve your app :-D

+Deploying:
+  * Create a staging and production app on heroku heroku create myapp-staging --remote staging heroku create myapp-production --remote production
+  * Add free memchachier in each environment
+  * Some more setup required to push from development branch to staging and from master to production.
+  * See `lib/tasks/deployment.rake` for a list of helpful, deployment-related tasks.

 See the Gemfile for standard technology choices.
 Feel free to help further optimize this starting point.